GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 **What were some hesitancies you had before considering a role in the federal government?**

 In the beginning I wondered if my accent and background would be seen as a weakness.
-But now I know they are two of my biggest strengths in representing a diverse workforce that seeks to improve government services for all Americans.
+But now I know they are two of my biggest strengths in representing a diverse workforce that seeks to improve government services for all Americans.{{< /note >}}

-{{< img-right src="hhm-2022-dahianna" >}}

-**A picture is worth a thousand words, what photograph or image best represents your cultural connection.**

-In Costa Rica, making traditional tamales with my aunt.{{< /note >}}

 <hr width="75%">